 The men were at Fort Ricasoli.

-The 1st/Gloucestershire Regiment left Aldershot on 1 Nov 1893 and embarked at Portsmouth.
-It disembarked at Malta on 11 Nov 1893.
+1 Nov 1893 The 1st/Gloucestershire Regiment left Aldershot and embarked at Portsmouth.
+It disembarked in Malta on 11 November 1893.

 It had an average strength of 118 men, 188 admissions (1593.2/1000 mean strength) into hospital and 3 deaths (25.42/1000 mean strength).
 1 invalid returned to England.